 Studies on patients or volunteers require ethics committee approval and informed consent which should be documented in your paper.

-Even where consent has been given, identifying details should be omitted if they are not essential.
+Patients have a right to privacy.
+Therefore identifying information, including patient's photographs, pedigree, images, names, initials, or hospital numbers, should not be included in the submissions unless the information is essential for scientific purposes and written informed consent has been obtained for publication in print and electronic form from the patient (or parent, guardian or next of kin ).
+If such consent is made subject to any conditions, Elsevier must be made aware of all such conditions.
+Written consents must be provided to the journal on request.Even where consent has been given, identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

 2. Commentaries (1000 words not including a maximum of 20 references and one small figure) offer a stimulating, journalistic and accessible insight into issues of common interest.
 They are usually commissioned by the Editors but unsolicited articles will be considered.
 Debates comprise two commentaries of opposing or contrasting opinion written by two different groups of authors.
 Controversial opinions are welcomed as long as they are set in the context of the generally accepted view.3.
 Original Research Articles should be designated either (a) Basic Research (b) Clinical Research or (c) Epidemiology and should be a maximum of 5000 words.
 The word limit includes a combined total of five figures or tables with legends, but does not include up to 50 references and an abstract of up to 200 words structured according to Aims, Methods, Results, Conclusions and Keywords.
 Divide the manuscript into the following sections: Title Page; Structured Abstract; Introduction; Subjects, Materials and Methods; Results; Discussion; Acknowledgements; References; figures and tables with legends.